 Kathryn Whitmire

-The team members are individually responsible for handling coordination between each other for their given tasks, integrating the separate tasks, and submitting the deliverables.
+The team members are individually responsible for handling coordination between each other in order to complete their given tasks, integrating the separate tasks, and submitting the deliverables.
 Team members will work on their tasks as per discussion in the team meetings.

 2.1 Roles and Responsibilities

-Analyst/Designers – Analyst/Designers are responsible to gather requirements from user and also responsible for architecture design.
+Analyst/Designers – Analyst/Designers are responsible for gathering requirements from a user perspective and architecture design.

 Programmers – Programmers are responsible for coding and unit testing of applications.

-Testers – Testers are responsible to perform integration testing as well as conducting user acceptance testing (UAT).
+Testers – Testers are responsible for performing integration testing as well as conducting user acceptance tests (UAT).

-Technical Writer – Technical writer is responsible for writing manual as well as will involve in testing usability of application.
+Technical Writer – Technical writer is responsible for writing the user manual as well as testing usability of the application.

-Project Manager - Project Manager is responsible for managing overall project and updating project status to stakeholder community by sending status reports.
+Project Manager - Project Manager is responsible for managing the overall project and updating the project status via status reports.

 3. Managerial Process Plan

-The SPMP will specify the project management processes for the project and will include: the project startup plan, risk management plan, project work plan, project control plan and project closeout plan.
+The SPMP will specify the project management processes for the project and will include: the project startup plan, project work plan, and risk management plan.

-In order to be successful the team must deliver a software product that will satisfy the needs of the client as outlined in the SRS and during the project the goals of the team are considered and achieved whenever possible.
+In order to be successful, the team must deliver a software product that will satisfy the needs of the client as outlined in the SRS.

 3.1 Start-up Plan

-The SPMP outlines the resources and materials needed to start the project and will include: estimation plan, staffing plan, resource acquisition plan and technical manual.
+The SPMP outlines the resources and materials needed to start the project and will include: the estimation plan, the staffing plan, and the resource acquisition plan.

 3.1.1 Estimation Plan

-As soon as the high level architecture is created and the system is decomposed into subsystems /modules the team will prepare a size estimation plan and include it as a part of the SPMP.
-Before creating a size estimation plan, the team will have a discussion about the method that will be used for that purpose.
+The team is using a time-boxed agile process, and therefore have established initial estimates and plan to update them as the project progresses.

 3.1.2 Staffing Plan

-Based on initial estimates, the project will require the resources shown in the table below.
-All resources exist within Project Team.
-Estimated work hours and key dates included for each resource type.
-The key dates are those dates where the resource will be responsible to complete the task based on the role allocated to the resource:
+Due to limited resources, all team members will take on all roles at various stages of the project.
+This is in keeping with the agile philosophy that the project follows.